 Multiscale modeling has emerged in recent years as a powerful methodology to integrate the different levels of biological organization spanning multiple spatial and temporal scales.
 We are applying the methods of multiscale modeling to problems of cancer and cardiovascular disease.

 Systems Biology of Angiogenesis

-Angiogenesis (the growth of new blood vessels) is important in such diverse areas as cancer, cardiovascular disease, arthritis, diabetes, wound healing, and tissue engineering.
-We are interested in quantitative understanding of the mechanisms of microvascular network formation under different conditions.
-Using methods of computational and mathematical biology and bioinformatics, we analyze the signaling pathways leading to angiogenesis, and the cellular mechanisms governing capillary sprouting and network formation.
-Our current focus is on Vascular Endothelial Growth Factor (VEGF) and its interactions with endothelial cell receptors, Matrix Metalloproteinases (MMPs) and their role in the extracellular matrix proteolysis and release of growth factors, and a transcription factor Hypoxia Inducible Factor HIF-1alpha; we are constructing multiscale models of angiogenesis spanning several levels of biological organization.
-We use bioinformatics for discovery of novel agents that affect angiogenesis and use in vitro and in vivo experiments to test these predictions.
+Angiogenesis (the growth of new blood vessels) is critical in such diverse areas as cancer, cardiovascular disease, age-related macular degeneration, arthritis, diabetes, wound healing, and tissue engineering.
+We are interested in achieving a quantitative understanding of the mechanisms of microvascular network formation and learning how to control angiogenesis for therapeutic purposes.
+Using combinations of computational modeling, bioinformatics, and in vitro and in vivo experimentation (systems biology approaches) we analyze the signaling pathways leading to angiogenesis, and the cellular mechanisms governing capillary sprouting and vascular network formation.
+We have investigated such major molecular players as Vascular Endothelial Growth Factors (VEGF) and their interactions with endothelial cell receptors, Matrix Metalloproteinases (MMPs) and their role in the extracellular matrix proteolysis and release of growth factors, and a transcription factor Hypoxia Inducible Factor HIF-1alpha.
+We are constructing multiscale models of angiogenesis spanning several levels of biological organization.
+We use bioinformatics for discovery of novel agents that affect angiogenesis and perform in vitro and in vivo experiments to test these predictions.